Top Ten Ways To Avoid Bad Investments

 Taxes are never a fun subject.
 However, it’s imperative to have a plan in place to minimize how much you pay Uncle Sam.
 Since the objective of investing is to maximize profits, taxes and fees are a critical component of the equation.

 It’s important to take a balanced approach to investing and consider the tax implications and fees as a part of the overall picture.
-Ignoring the impact of taxes, fees and expenses can be a big drag on your investment returns over time.
+Ignoring the impact of taxes, fees, and expenses can be a significant drag on your investment returns over time.

 Even the pros struggle at outperforming the market.
 According to a 2010 study titled, “False Discoveries in Mutual Fund Performance: Measuring Luck in Estimated Alphas,” by Laurent Barras, Oliver Scaillet, and Russ Wermers, stock-picking expertise is elusive.
-It analyzed the performance of 2,076 mutual fund managers over a 32-year period and couldn’t find evidence of stock-picking expertise in 99.4 percent of those managers.
+It analyzed 2,076 mutual fund managers' performance over 32 years and couldn't find evidence of stock-picking expertise in 99.4 percent of those managers.

 Don’t make the mistake of trying to pick the next hot stock or a sector that is likely to outperform.
-According to Morningstar, the volatility of the average technology fund is almost twice the level of Standard & Poor’s 500 index.
+According to Morningstar, the volatility of the average technology fund is almost twice the level of the Standard & Poor’s 500 Index.
 Instead, invest your hard-earned dollars in a broadly diversified stock fund, which will give you exposure to most major U.S. industries.

-One of the most important investment habits to cultivate is being balanced.
+One of the most crucial investment habits to cultivate is being balanced.
 Taking excessive risks with your investments or being too conservative will end up costing you in the long run.
 Going to extremes will diminish your returns and put your portfolio at risk.